PaulWebster/RadioFrance/index.md

 La Contemporaine
 Ocora Monde
-Evenementielle / Classique Kids but not France Musique itself as they only make the programme name available and that comes from Tunein anyway
+Evenementielle / Classique Kids

-Mouv' stations supported:
+**Mouv' stations supported:**
 Mouv'
 Mouv'Xtra

+**Other Radio France (general) stations supported:**
+France Inter
+France Info
+France Musique
+France Culture

-Note: Radio France does not always provide track information in a timely manner - so if you find that sometimes no new details arrive then check on the FIP site or teir mobile app to see if they have the same problem.
+Note: Radio France does not always provide track information in a timely manner - so if you find that sometimes no new details arrive then check on the FIP site or their mobile app to see if they have the same problem.

-* This plugin relies on the time on your local LMS server to be roughly correct - timezone and time - because the local time is compared with the scheduled time for each track at Radio France
+- This plugin relies on the time on your local LMS server to be roughly correct - timezone and time - because the local time is compared with the scheduled time for each track at Radio France
-* If things are not working then enable Debug logging for this plugin via LMS/Settings/Advanced/Logging interface, repeat the problem and then check the LMS logs.
+- If things are not working then enable Debug logging for this plugin via LMS/Settings/Advanced/Logging interface, repeat the problem and then check the LMS logs.